 Closing the accounts so you can not make further purchases is a good idea.

 If you have a car payment, paying that off quickly would probably be a good idea, unless it is a 0% loan or close to it.
 If it is 0%, making the payment normally could help you have more money to invest.

-At the very least pay off all of your high-interest accounts, even if paying down the car and student loans are not feasible, you will at least be in a good position to move your financial situation forward.
+At the very least, pay off all of your high-interest accounts.
+Even if paying down the car and student loans is not feasible, you will at least be in a good position to move your financial situation forward.

 During this phase, think of it as detoxing and learning to control spending.
 You will need it so you can get ahead.

 First rule: never buy anything on these cards that you would not normally buy, and don’t really need, and then pay it off immediately.
 Find out the date that interest compounds, and make sure your balance is $0 on that date.
 That will allow you to carry a balance until payday but remember, these are everyday purchases.

 Second rule: before using a card, make sure it is the best option for making the purchase.

 The generally recommended way to do this is to shop around for the best deals.
 There are many websites that review offers to help you out, I like nerd wallet, but there are many others.
 They will give a rundown on the offer, the terms and give a ballpark for the minimum credit rating required and a recommendation.
 When an offer runs out, switch to other cards and rinse and repeat.
 That makes it something you need to manage, so keeping it simple for those of us that are simple, is important.

 There are lots of different offers and ways to look at it.
 For myself, I keep one constant card and switch others out as needed.
 I don’t use more than two at a time to keep things manageable.
 If you are lucky and have a functional brain, having three or four might be optimal.